dmalawey/ScuttleTechGuide/wiring.md

 All signals on SCUTTLE can be made with regular off-the-shelf Dupont-style terminals, all female.
 Lengths are 10cm and 20cm as shown.

 **Signals Routing**
 The following image shows the routing of signals for PWM on the robot.
 Then see the routing of signals for i2c.
+Having i2c already distributed on a simple breakout board gives the users access to A) probe the signals during operation for troubleshooting or B) connect further sensors, since i2c is the most popular communication protocol for off-the-shelf sensors.
 Last, find the pinout designations for the i2c-based encoders.
+Note the encoders have one difference and that is to drive the pulldown pin necessary for changing the i2c address.
+By differentiating the addresses, we can communicate with both sensors on the same lines simultaneously.

 - ![diagram, wiring signals for PWM](img/wiring_signals_routing2.jpg)
 - ![diagram, wiring signals for i2C](img/wiring_signals_routing1.jpg)